School Supplies

 CIV102 applies the physics of materials and static systems in structural design.
 The questions you will see on assessments involve solving systems with many unknown variables, which is common in physics.

 ECE159 will start from the basics of circuitry, eventually covering more advanced circuit analysis techniques.
-Electricity is a fundamental force in physics, and this course provides a strong foundation for future coursework in the field.
-Through the hands-on labs, you will learn how to build certain types of circuits and use various electrical measuring instruments.
+Electricity is a fundamental force in physics; this course provides a strong foundation for future coursework in the field.
+Through the hands-on labs, you’ll learn how to build certain types of circuits and use various electrical measuring instruments.

 What would math be without calculus?
 ESC194 and ESC195 will cover a lot of calculus from a proof-based approach, which will provide an excellent foundation for future calculus courses.
 Calculus is the most important field of math for physics!